 What are my other responsibilities?

-Other Chaperone duties include the “Chaperone Corps” which provides assistance to Blizzard members and/or instructors through Medical/Ski Patrol, Classic Orientation, Ski & Snowboard Valet, Program Support and other corps established as needed.
+Other Chaperone duties include the “Chaperone Corps” which provides assistance to Blizzard members and/or instructors through Medical/Ski Patrol, Classic Orientation, Program Support and more.
 Duties may be performed in the chalet or on the slopes.
-All Chaperones are required to volunteer a minimum of two hours up to a half-day each week you attend.
-Additionally, each chaperone must volunteer for two, two-hour shifts at a preseason retail shop event as a representative of Blizzard.
+All Chaperones are required to volunteer a minimum of two hours and up to a half-day each week you attend.
+Additionally, each chaperone must volunteer for two, two-hour shifts at preseason events as a representative of Blizzard.
 Chaperones must attend a mandatory two-hour Chaperone Clinic, typically held in November.